-Free Books and Audio Formats for Blind and Visually Impaired People
+Free Library for the Blind and Books for Visually Impaired People

 Many who are blind or visually impaired—or who have reading or other physical disabilities—often cannot use printed materials, depriving them of reading materials that most take for granted.

 As a result, tens of thousands each year use the Braille Institute Library to fill all of their reading needs, ranging from serious books for school or work to recreation and leisure.
-We offer a wide-range of free programs for our patrons, including magazines and periodicals in braille and audio formats, a Telephone Reader Program both online and on the phone, a book-of-the-month club, and more.
+We offer a wide-range of free programs for our patrons, including braille books and magazines and periodicals in braille, along with braille and audio formats.
+Patrons can also enjoy a Telephone Reader Program both online and on the phone, a book-of-the-month club, and more.
 With the Braille Institute Library, visually impaired and blind people can enjoy books and audio formats.

 In 2009 Braille Institute Library Services was named one of 10 recipients of the 2009 National Medal for Museum and Library Service, the nation’s highest honor for museums and libraries.
 The annual award, made by the Institute of Museum and Library Services (IMLS) since 1994, recognizes institutions for outstanding social, educational, environmental, or economic contributions to their communities.

-The Braille Institute Library has numerous services that can benefit everyone.
+The Braille Institute library for the blind and visually impaired has numerous services that can benefit everyone.
 We encourage you to visit us today and see how you can take advantage of the following services:

 Browsing Area – Check out up to 2 digital books, 5 recorded cassettes and 2 braille books from a large selection of genres and authors.